Sillson/g5_authenticatable/README.md

 ### Test Helpers ###

-When creating feature specs using RSpec, a user is available via let().
+When creating feature specs using RSpec, a user is available via let(:user).
 All requests within the context are authenticated as that user.

 ```ruby